The Methodological Impact of Feminism: A Troubling Issue for Sociology?

 |Additional Information :||NOTICE: this is the author’s version of a work that was accepted for publication in Sociology.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published in Sociology, 45 (4), August 2011, 10.1177/0038038511406599.
 Sage Publications.|

-|Deposited On:||01 Dec 2011 12:30|
+|Date Deposited :||01 Dec 2011 12:30|

 |Last Modified :||23 Sep 2013 18:46|